The Royals (TV series): Reception

-Initial reviews were largely negative.
+Initial reviews were mixed to unfavorable.
 Jane Mulkerrins of The Telegraph described The Royals as "a sexy and soapy portrayal of palace life", but noted that it "lacks the sophistication" of Gossip Girl and "the compelling melodrama" of The O.C.
 Alessandra Stanley of The New York Times called the show "a mischievous sendup" and Hurley "amusing", but said overall that the series "gets old, and dull, very quickly."
 Nancy Dewolf Smith of The Wall Street Journal described The Royals as "a trashy soap opera that's not bad enough to be funny and is best when it wallows in melodrama", and David Wiegand of the San Francisco Chronicle called the show "entertaining but disappointingly toothless".
 The Sydney Morning Herald described the series as "possibly the worst show in the history of TV", criticizing it as "a bunch of bed-hopping halfwits saddled with ... very, very lousy dialogue".
 The Independent agreed, calling The Royals "probably" the "worst series ever made".
 Vicki Hyman of NJ.com said the show was "a royal failure," describing it as "crass and, for long stretches, tedious."
 The Hollywood Reporter described The Royals as being "like an extended MTV music video interspersed with dialogue" and called it "interminably boring".
 The Los Angeles Times panned the series, declaring that "camp requires courage, and The Royals has none", while Margaret Lyons of Vulture said the show was "flaccid, weirdly paced, and badly cast."
 Variety called The Royals "bloody bad", and the Chicago Reader advised viewers to "think of the worst hour-long prime-time soap operas to have assaulted our senses over the past 30 or so years, then go ahead and add this one to your brain's trash heap."